shorepine/alles/README.md

 Wire one of your synths to a MIDI in jack, and use standard MIDI programs / DAWs to control the entire mesh.
 The directly connected synth can broadcast the messages out to the rest of the mesh in sync.
 Or, if you want, you can control one synth directly via MIDI in "immediate mode", where there is no mesh/network and no latency.

 Put the MIDI input on GPIO 19.
+You could use a pre-built [MIDI breakout](https://www.sparkfun.com/products/12898) to make it easier to wire up.
+I've found 3.3V from the ESP32 is fine to power the MIDI in circuit.

 DAWs may start MIDI messages with 0, or 1, so to avoid confusion, I'm using 1 addressing below.
 In Ableton Live, for example, a Pgm Change of Bank 1 is the first available bank.

 `CHANNEL: 1-16`: sets which synth ID in the mesh you want to send the message to. `1` sends the message to all synths, and `2-16`sends the message to only that ID, minus 1.
 So to send a message to only the first booted synth, use the second channel.

 `"Pgm Change Bank"`: set to "Bank 1" and then use `PROGRAM CHANGE` messages to set the tone.
-Bank `1` and `PGM` 1 is a sine wave, 2 is a square, and so on like the `w` parameter above. `Bank 2` and onwards are the FM patches. `Bank 2` and `PGM 1` is the first FM patch. `Bank 2 PGM 2` is the second patch. `BANK X PGM Y` is the `(128*(X-1) + (Y-1))` patch.
+Bank `1` and `PGM` 1 is a sine wave, 2 is a square, and so on like the `w` parameter above. `Bank 2` and onwards are the FM patches. `Bank 2` and `PGM 1` is the first FM patch. `Bank 2 PGM 2` is the second patch. `BANK X PGM Y` is the `(128*(X-2) + (Y-1))` patch.

 MIDI messages will have the default latency added to allow for sync between all your synths.
-If you want to directly control a synth, and disable the mesh, hold down the `BOOT` button like in the Testing section above.
+If you want to directly control a synth, and disable the mesh, hold down the `BOOT` button after applying power like in the Testing section above.
 This will disable wifi and immediately play each MIDI message on the connected synth.